lalitsom/Reindeer/README.md

 # Reindeer
-:clock:  Reindeer: A Routine Reminder
+⏰  Reindeer: A Routine Reminder
+Gadget for Windows 7